RyoSpiralArchitect/sr-unstructured-adapter/README.md

 ## Features
 - Normalises paths, MIME types, and metadata for any file.
 - Pretty prints JSON sources and captures schema hints (top-level keys, type).
+- Captures text statistics such as line, character, and word counts.
 - Generates chat-ready message chunks for LLM ingestion.
 - Provides a simple CLI (`python -m sr_adapter.adapter`) that can emit either JSON lines or a formatted list.